23 Feb Back to Basics: How to Write a Professional Email

 Salutations and best wishes.

 There are thousands of ways to sign-off an email.
 Again, remember your audience when you add a salutation.
 Saying “thank you” or “best wishes” are common blanket sign-offs.
 But if you want to personalize it even more, check out this article for additional ideas.
+Always start you emails with excitement and end with gratitude.

 Your signature is different from the sign-off (see above).
 In your signature, you’ll want to include your name, title, email address and phone number.
 Additionally, if you are representing a brand or company, include links to their website as well as social media handles.
 Your signature acts as a reference for people to learn more about you and who you represent (if applicable).